 IFAA is not like any other nonprofit.
-We are patients who use our background experience in business development, project management, education, and research to identify and solve community problems.
-Also unique to IFAA, is we are highly project based (rather than raising funds for an overall mission), so we constantly are joining forces with other community leaders, nonprofits, advisors, and subcontractors to ensure we produce the best outcomes possible.
-From the way we have created our unique organizational model that puts the patient at the heart of all we do to implementing projects that are changing the landscape of healthcare, we are leading the way for 'next generation nonprofits'.
+As patients ourselves, we identify the most pressing community issues surrounding awareness, education, research, advocacy/public policy, and support.
+Then we use our backgrounds in education, and research to develop solutions.
+Lastly, for each project we take on, we use a "Global Network"/team approach by enlisting the help of fellow patient advocates, nonprofits, advisors, and subcontracted experts.
+From the way we have created our unique organizational model that puts the patient at the heart of all we do to implementing projects that are changing the landscape of healthcare, we are leading the way for 'next generation nonprofit'.

 IFAA Representatives with Dr. Richard Seigel & Dr. John O'Shea, Directors at the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) and the National Institutes of Health (NIH) team.

-IFAA WORKS TO ELIMINATE THE ADVERSITY ASSOCIATED WITH THOSE AUTOIMMUNE AND AUTOINFLAMMATORY DISEASES WITH ARTHRITIS AS A MAJOR COMPONENT.
+IFAA WORKS TO SOLVE COMMUNITY ISSUES FOR THOSE AFFECTED BY AUTOIMMUNE AND AUTOINFLAMMATORY DISEASES WHERE ARTHRITIS IS A MAJOR COMPONENT.

 Copyright 2017.
 All rights reserved.
 Information on this site is intended for informational purposes only Our foundation does not engage in the practice of medicine.
 Please consult a physician to obtain personal healthcare and treatment options.
 Tax ID: 27-1214308